Osstem-AI/3DTeethSeg/README.md

 To find the template, please visit the [GitHub page](https://github.com/abenhamadou/3DTeethSeg22_challenge#input-and-output-interfaces)

 ### Data Preparation
-We used the release of first and second datasets in [here](https://3dteethseg.grand-challenge.org/)
+We used the release of first and second datasets in [here](https://3dteethseg.grand-challenge.org/) to train or test

 ### Inference
 After you are ready to prepare input data, you can run the main script in this command.